pololu/lsm303-arduino/README.md

   and only for the accelerometer in some cases).
 Constants for these arguments are defined in LSM303.h.
-Both of these arguments are optional; if they are not specified, the library will try to automatically detect the device and accelerometer address
-  <sup>[1](#f1)</sup>.
-A boolean is returned indicating whether the
-  type of LSM303 device was successfully determined (if necessary).
+Both of these arguments are optional; if they are not specified, the library will try to automatically detect the device and accelerometer address[[1]](#f1).
+A boolean is returned indicating whether the type of LSM303 device was successfully determined (if necessary).
 - `byte getDeviceType(void)` <br> Returns the device type specified to or detected by `init()`.
 - `void enableDefault(void)` <br> Turns on the accelerometer and